burdorfmitchell/bug_rep/README.md

 From there use the `environment.yml` file to create a conda environment and activate it (this is just the environment.yml file from a relatively recent pull of main on pyuvsim)
 After that locally install pyuvsim from source as usual

-Can then recreate the conversion attempt I made by running:
+Can then recreate the catalog conversion attempt I made by running:
 `python3 convert.py`

 From there run the two doctored reference simulation files with (in the top directory of this repo):